ZPMan10197/Madlib_Demo/README.md

 ## Happy Birthday to Me!

 A small python project demonstrating input variables and string interpolation.
+Learning how to use Git and link projects with my account.

 ## Usage